JohnVinyard/matching-pursuit/experiments/e_2024_2_21/readme.md

 Try out the new spectral info loss model

+Ideally, this would be covariance across the _entire_ spectrogram.
+In lieu of that, take a random subset at each batch, whatever number of samples is manageable.

 # Things to Investigate
 - reconstructions are reasonable
 - codes are diverse